oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ### Object Storage Buckets

-Object Storage buckets to store the datasource files uploaded in OCI by ${doc.customer.name}.
+Object Storage buckets to store the datasource files uploaded in OCI by A Company Making Everything.
 We create two buckets (one for Development), one for Production) that will store the HR costs source files.

 | Compartment  | Bucket       | Visibility | Region | Description                              | Tags                                  |
 |:-------------|:-------------|:-----------|:-------|:-----------------------------------------|:--------------------------------------|